-Our Board of Directors established a code of business conduct and ethics that applies to our officers, directors and employees.
-Among other matters, our code of business conduct and ethics is designed to deter wrongdoing and to promote:
+Our Board of Directors established a Code of Business Conduct and Ethics that applies to our officers, directors and employees.
+Among other matters, our Code of Business Conduct and Ethics is designed to deter wrongdoing and to promote:

-- honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; - full, fair, accurate, timely and understandable disclosure in our SEC reports and other public communications; - compliance with applicable laws, rules and regulations; - prompt internal reporting of violations of the code to appropriate persons identified in the code; and - accountability for adherence to the code of business conduct and ethics.
+- honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; - full, fair, accurate, timely and understandable disclosure in our SEC reports and other public communications; - compliance with applicable laws, rules and regulations; - · prompt internal reporting of violations of the code to appropriate persons identified in the code; and - accountability for adherence to the code of business conduct and ethics.

-Any waiver of the code of business conduct and ethics for our executive officers or directors must be approved by the Board of Directors or a committee of the Board of Directors, and any such waiver shall be promptly disclosed to stockholders as required by law or NYSE regulations.
+Any waiver of the Code of Business Conduct and Ethics for our executive officers or directors must be approved by the Board of Directors or a committee of the Board of Directors, and any such waiver shall be promptly disclosed to stockholders as required by law or NYSE regulations.
 Availability of Corporate Governance Materials

-Stockholders may view our corporate governance materials, including the charters of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee, our Corporate Governance Guidelines and our Code of Business Conduct and Ethics, on our website at www.ArmadaHoffler.com under the "Investor Relations" tab, and these documents are available in print to any stockholder who sends a written request to such effect to Investor Relations, Armada

-Hoffler Properties, Inc., 222 Central Park Avenue, Suite 2100, Virginia Beach, VA 23462.
+Stockholders may view our corporate governance materials, including the charters of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee, our Corporate Governance Guidelines and our Code of Business Conduct and Ethics, on our website at www.ArmadaHoffler.com under the "Investor Relations" tab, and these documents are available in print to any stockholder who sends a written request to such effect to Investor Relations, Armada Hoffler Properties, Inc., 222 Central Park Avenue, Suite 2100, Virginia Beach, VA 23462.
 Information at or connected to our website is not and should not be considered a part of this Proxy Statement.
+Any amendments to our corporate governance materials will be uploaded to our website without express notice to our stockholders.